npc-gnu/pacostrap/README.md

 Hey guys!
 This project is not done yet.
 So this README wont be long.
-My goal is using a USB(except archiso USB) to install packages on it than install them from USB.
+My goal is using a USB(except archiso USB) to install packages on it(1 st stage) than install them from USB(2nd stage).
-This project is not writing pacstrap from scratch for offline installation, it uses pacstrap with a few options and customised settings.
+This project is not writing pacstrap from scratch for offline installation, it uses pacstrap with a few option.

-Like i said, this project have not done yet (it just formats USB) but i will develop it fully within few days.
+Like i said, this project have not done yet (only first stage is completed) but i will develop it fully within few days.

 Hey, archlinux devs!
-If you saw my repo, i would be verry happy if you put this software to archiso.
+If you saw my repo, i would be verry happy if you put this software to archiso. (when this project fully develops)

 LICENSE